Get your month-by-month career action plan straight to your inbox

 ‘Working in sales’ can mean something different depending on what company you’re looking at - it can cover B2C (business to consumer), which is the sort of retail experience ordinary people are used to when shopping on the high street or online, or it can be B2B (business to business) where you might be selling a product or software to a company.

 Most sales focused roles that are based in offices are B2B, where you’ll be aiming to sell something to a person in another company responsible for buying those types of products.
-If you have the skills to do your job well, you can often start earning higher salaries in sales sooner than other roles - have a read of our 8 skills needed to work in sales, and decide for yourself if it is for you.
+If you have the skills to do your job well, you can often start earning higher salaries in sales sooner than other roles.
+To help you work out whether sales is for you, here are the top eight skills you'll need to work in sales.

 The most important skill to have when working in sales is communication.
 You will be expected to reach out to people via email, on LinkedIn and other professional platforms, on the phone and in person.
 You need to be engaging, charming and professional, whilst still delivering a personal approach for each client and individual you meet.
 To do this you need to have fantastic communication skills, and be excellent at building relationships.